Student Spotlight: Henry Gordon

-While at COD, Gordon also was president of the Student Leadership Council and worked as a peer tutor in the Learning Commons.
+Gordon used the $6,000 to start classes at College of DuPage, where he later was president of the Student Leadership Council and worked as a peer tutor in the Learning Commons.

-“I was talking with a friend of mine who attends UIC, and he was surprised at the topics that we covered in my Calculus II class at COD that he never learned until later classes.
+“I was talking with a friend of mine who attended UIC, and he was surprised at the topics that we covered in my Calculus II class at COD that he never learned until later classes.
 The education provided at COD is first-rate and even better in some areas when compared to big universities.
 I received a quality yet affordable education at College of DuPage.”

-2012 College of DuPage
+College of DuPage

 (630) 942-2800 (Main)